If you’re struggling with debt problems in the UK, a Debt Management Plan (DMP) can be a helpful solution.

 If they are not, then you must bring this to the attention of your DMP provider of the Financial Ombudsman Service.

 DMP advantages and disadvantages

-If you’re still unsure whether this is the right solution for you, here are the advantages and disadvantages of a DMP to help you in the right direction:
+If you’re still unsure whether this is the right solution for you, here are the advantages and disadvantages of a DMP:

-- Your debts aren’t written off and you will have to pay back the balances in full.
+- Debts aren’t written off with a DMP; you must repay balances in full.

-- It will be noted on your credit file until completed
+- DMPs are noted on your credit file until completed, affecting credit rating.

 The DMP process